zhanglab/psamm/docs/tutorial/fpp.rst

 .. code-block:: shell

-   (psamm-env) $ psamm-model vis --image pdf
+   (psamm-env) $ psamm-model vis --image png

 These commands both generate an image file named 'reactions.dot.pdf'.
-This pdf file is a graphical representation of what is in the 'reactions.dot'.
+This pdf file is a graphical representation of what in the 'reactions.dot'.
 This graph will look like:

 .. image:: 01-entireEcoli.dot.png